recitativonika/MAL-List-Randomizer/README.md

- - The script will start adding random anime or manga to your list and log the results in the console (e.g., "Anime ID 123: Success" or "Manga ID 58930: Not found").
+ - The script will start adding anime or manga to your list and log the results in the console.
  - To stop, close the browser tab or refresh the page.
  - Uncheck `Error` in `costume levels` to make it cleaner
     ![image](https://github.com/user-attachments/assets/e7d7a250-ef73-4c48-9fc2-806f98e71331)

 ## Optional customization

-1. Edit `MAX_ATTEMPTS` in the script to set how many random IDs to try add to your MAL account.
-2. Edit `DELAY_MS` to adjust the delay between requests in milliseconds (default is 1000ms).
+Edit the configuration section at the top of the script:

+``// Main Configuration
+const DELAY_MS = 400; // Delay between MAL requests
+const JIKAN_DELAY_MS = 350; // Delay for Jikan API (respect rate limit)

+// Jikan Pagination Config
+const START_PAGE = 1; // Starting page
+const TOTAL_PAGES_TO_FETCH = 0; // 0 = unlimited, number = page limit
+const EXCLUDED_PAGES = ""; // Format: "3-5,8-10,12" (pages 3-5, 8-10, and 12 excluded)

+// Safety Check Config
+const ENABLE_SAFETY_CHECK = true; // true = enabled, false = disabled
+const SAFETY_CHECK_LIMIT = 100; // Stop after this many pages in unlimited mode``

 ## Note: Use responsibly, as this modifies your MAL list and makes requests to their servers.
 Many random IDs may fail if they don’t exist.